eugenius1/scoped-storage/README.md

 # ScopedStorage: localStorage & sessionStorage per page

-A simple wrapper around localStorage and sessionStorage that mimics **storage per scope** such as a single web page.
+A simple wrapper around [localStorage and sessionStorage](https://developer.mozilla.org/en-US/docs/Web/API/Storage) that mimics **storage per scope** such as a single web page.
 This is done via a key prefix that is passed when constructing a ScopedStorage.

 Value **types are preserved** by default (unlike localStorage and sessionStorage).

-No key prefix (`scope`) can be a substring of another key prefix so generally URLs should not be used as-is;
+No key prefix (`scope`) can be a substring of another key prefix so generally URL paths should not be used as-is;
 for example, clearing the ScopedStorage of `/project/` will also clear that of `/project/foo/` (unless this is what you would like).
-If the current URL is `/project/foo/`, you could use key prefix `project-foo/` (i.e. remove any leading or trailing `/`, replace each remaining `/` with `-` and end with a `/`).
+If the current path is `/project/foo/`, you could use key prefix `project-foo/` (i.e. remove any leading or trailing `/`, replace each remaining `/` with `-` and end with a `/`).

 ```js